macks22/swe-notes/design-patterns.md

 ### Key Concepts

-1. Decouple sender from reciever by constructing a chain 1.1 sender passes request to successor, recurse from there 1.2 each successor gets a chance to handle request if capable 1.3 implicit receiver: sender doesn't know who will handle it in advance
+1. Decouple sender from reciever by constructing a chain
+    1. sender passes request to successor, recurse from there
+    2. each successor gets a chance to handle request if capable
+    3. implicit receiver: sender doesn't know who will handle it in advance

 ### Applicability

 1. More than one object may handle a request, and the handler isn't known a priori -- should be ascertained automatically.
-2. You want to issue a request to one of several objects without explicitly specifying the reciever.
+2. You want to issue a request to one of several objects without explicitly specifying the receiver.
 3. The set of objects that can handle a request should be specified dynamically.